ooni/ooni.org/content/post/2022-doh-dot-paper-dnsprivacy21/index.md

 ([AS197207](https://ipinfo.io/AS197207)), and China
 ([AS45090](https://ipinfo.io/AS45090)).

+Most endpoints failed or succeeded consistently.
+That is, if an endpoint failed for a given OONI Probe user, it failed all the time with the same failure.
+There were just a couple of exceptions to this general trend, which are documented in the research paper.

 We were surprised to discover that there was no interference when mapping the service endpoint's domain name (e.g., `dns.google`) to IP addresses (e.g., `8.8.8.8` and `8.8.4.4`).
 The only exception